couchand/configurable/README.md

 the general idea:

  * create a new sObject for the type
- * create an abstract class for the type implementing `Configurable`
+ * create an abstract class for the type, implementing `Configurable`
  * create a factory class for the type to automatically downcast
  * create the initial subtype implementations as described above